 What else can we do?

-The Woodland Trust is also after us, the public, to help spot and report veteran trees.
+The Woodland Trust is also asking us, the public, to help spot and report veteran trees.
 Obviously they can only know about and try to protect these trees if they know where they are, so please do check on their website if you know of an old tree and see if it has been recorded, and if not please add the details to help build their database – https://ati.woodlandtrust.org.uk/add-a-tree/.

 You may also wish to consider looking into helping plant some trees, whether it be in your own garden, if you have space, or as a community/school project.
 Woodland Trust offer free trees each year for community/school projects and more details can be found on their website – www.woodlandtrust.org.uk/plant-trees/schools-and-communities/.